leafrogers/moc-tod-tf/README.md

 ## :thinking: What is this for?

-fill-out--what-is-this-repo-for

-## :dart: Endpoints

-fill-out--list-your-endpoints-and-why-they-exist
+Fun!

 ## :warning: Requirements

-This app requires the following to be installed to be able to run locally.
+This app requires the following to be installed in order to run locally.

 - [Node](https://www.nodejs.org) (version 16.x.x)